MEGARAJAN-S/Cryptography-CIA/Traditional_Cryptography/Transpositional_Ciphers/Output.md

-Output for Every Algorithm such as Railfence,Route is here
+Output for Every Algorithm such as Railfence,Route,Myszkowski is here

 1.Railfence Cipher